 These particulates become suspended in the air and penetrate people’s respiratory systems, leading to a wide range of health problems.

 These problems tend to be more concentrated in cities and other large conurbations.
+It comes as little surprise, for example, to learn that some of the places spearheading the movement towards the petrol and diesel bans are major cities including Madrid, Brussels and Paris, as we covered in our December 2018 news roundup.
 You can find out more about the health effects of particulate matter at sparetheair.

 Also, while it’s true that progress has been made regarding the efficiency of traditional petrol and diesel engines, scandals such as ‘dieselgate‘ have helped to cultivate a general distrust amongst consumers for the automotive industry, particularly regarding emissions.
-Hence, a move away from traditional fuels is the only rational choice for consumers, the industry, and the environment.
+Hence, moving away from traditional fuels and switching to eco-friendly cars is the only rational choice for consumers, the industry, and the environment.